 Trade protection can be used to protect sunrise industries, also known as infant industries such as those involving new technologies.
-The protection gives the firms the chance to grow, develop and become globally competitive i.e. it allows the companies to develop a comparative advantage.
+The protection gives the firms the chance to grow, develop, and become globally competitive i.e. it allows the companies to develop a comparative advantage.
 The protection from competition helps the domestic firms to expand and benefit from economies of scale.
 Also, this helps the firms to invest in real and human capital and develop new capabilities and skills.
-Once the firms developed the required capabilities and skills, there is less requirement of trade protection and the barriers may be eventually removed.
+Once the firms developed the required capabilities and skills, there is less requirement for trade protection and the barriers may be eventually removed.

 - Protect Sunset Industries

 Sunset industries are also called as declining industries.
 These industries need support to enable them to decline slowly and avoid some of the negative effects of such a decline.
 For e.g. In the U.K. where each generation throws up its own declining industry, such as shipbuilding in the 1950s, car production in the 1970s, and steel production in the 1990s.

 The barriers can also be imposed to protect strategic industries such as food, energy, water, steel, armaments, and food.
 For e.g. European Union’s Common Agricultural Policy aims to provide food security to Europe by protecting its agricultural sector.